Buyer's Representation Agreement

 What is a Buyer's Representation Agreement?

 A Buyer Representation Agreement is a document that is required whenever a buyer is being represented in a real estate transaction.
 The written document is required through the Real Estate Act of Alberta.
 Without the document, then there is no representation and you will be (should be) forewarned that the agent you are working with is actually working against your interests when it comes to negotiating an Agreement of Purchase and Sale.
-Simply put, it is a document in which a real estate broker/agent agrees and contracts to represent the Buyer (their client) in the search, and eventually, the purchase of a home or property.
-Every real estate agent/broker within the Province of Alberta requires this agreement to represent a buyer client.
+Simply put, it is a document in which a real estate broker or associate agrees and contracts to represent the Buyer (their client) in the search, and eventually, the purchase of a home or property.
+Every real estate associate or broker within the Province of Alberta requires this agreement to represent a buyer client.
 There are a couple of reasons for this: First, we really do need permission from a legality standpoint, making it clear who we represent in the transaction.
 By doing so, we are committing to be your very best friend and to look after your interests and fiduciary responsibility.

 What are the Advantages of Signing a Buyer's Representation Agreement?

 All real estate agents in Alberta are required to be honest and to treat people with respect.
 Once you sign a Buyer Representation Agreement, you are effectively saying that you are committing to us and us to you.
 We are committing to be your best friend and that we have your back in your real estate search.
 We owe you complete loyalty as long as it is within the terms of the agreement and the limits of the law.
 We are clearly going to follow your instructions and recommend what's best for you.
 Of course, we CAN NOT make decisions for you.
+And, clearly, we can't force you to buy a home!

 Wasn't there a time that a Buyer could be represented by a Real Estate Agent without signing an Agreement?

 The simple answer is: Yes.
 And it wasn't that long ago.
 Sellers were required to sign a representation agreement.
 Customers were required to sign an acknowledgement that they were aware that they were not being represented by the agent in a transaction, but the agent that was representing the buyer had no responsibility to get a written acknowledgement of the agreement.
-As a result of this, there were several issues that happened: a) The potential buyer had the impression that the agent was working for free and therefore wasn't too committed to them and was little more than a tour guide that unlocked doors, so they would go from agent to agent to agent looking for homes (when in reality they all have exactly the same access); b) The potential buyer would go directly to the seller's agent thinking that the service would be "just as good" or that the seller's agent could share privileged information; c) Even though it is the buyer's money (through the purchase price) that paid their buyer's agent, they had no way of knowing how much their agent was earning in the transaction.
+As a result of this, there were several issues that happened: a) The potential buyer had the impression that the agent was working for free and therefore wasn't too committed to them and was little more than a tour guide that unlocked doors, so they would go from agent to agent to agent looking for homes (when in reality they all have exactly the same access); b) The potential buyer would go directly to the seller's agent (or an open house) thinking that the service would be "just as good" or that the seller's agent could share privileged information; c) Even though it is the buyer's money (through the purchase price) that paid their buyer's agent, they had no way of knowing how much their agent was earning in the transaction.
 This third item was later addressed with an acknowledgement that the buyer was aware that the seller was paying the buyer's agent – but they really didn't know how they were being paid and how much.
 The mandatory written agreements now address those three issues.

 What is the difference in the Types of Buyer's Representation Agreements?